 CEILING FANS & BATHROOM EXHAUST FANS COVERED (Ceiling fans and Bathroom exhaust fans are not covered under Guardian Plus or Guardian Essentials Plans): All mechanical parts and components that affect the operation.
 NOT COVERED: electronic controls, transistors, remotes, and heaters.
 LIMITS: Ceiling fans replaced with builder’s standard when necessary.
 Ceiling fans that are higher than 12 feet from the ground will result in an extra fee upon repair.
 Maximum for diagnosis, repair, or replacement is $500 per twelve-month contract term.

-7. FIRE EXTINGUISHER RECHARGE & CERTIFICATION SERVICE COVERED: For no trade service fee, Guardian will provide an annual fire extinguisher recharge, safety inspection and certification of up to three (3) wall-mounted fire extinguishers.
+7. FIRE EXTINGUISHER RECHARGE & CERTIFICATION SERVICE COVERED: For a standard trade service fee, Guardian will provide an annual fire extinguisher recharge, safety inspection and certification of up to three (3) wall-mounted fire extinguishers.
 NOT COVERED: Fire extinguisher equipment, mounting brackets, parts and accessories.
 Additional fire extinguisher services are available for an additional fee including: recharge, inspection and certification of additional fire extinguishers, replacements of fire extinguishers, 6 year clear & recharge, and 10-year cylinder certifications as mandated by fire code.

 8. SMOKE DETECTORS COVERED (Smoke detectors are not covered under Guardian Essentials Plans): All mechanical parts and components that fail due to normal wear-and-tear.
 NOT COVERED: Batteries and low voltage wiring.
 Limits: Maximum for diagnosis, repair, or replacement is $500 per twelve-month contract term.